How to Choose a Bike Trainer? Spend Your Money Wisely (2023)

 Who are wheel-on trainers ideal for?

-Wheel-on trainers are, thanks to their affordability, great for people with a limited budget.
+Thanks to their affordability, wheel-on trainers are great for people with a limited budget.
 However, the lower-end models are pretty noisy, so they are not very suitable for apartments but rather for people who don’t have neighbors.

-If you don’t have a non-smart trainer but a power meter, you can also use them with training apps.
-More serious cyclists should think about buying a smart trainer.
+If you don’t have a non-smart trainer but a power meter, you can use them with training apps.
+More dedicated cyclists should think about buying a smart trainer.

-A smart trainer is a trainer that controls the resistance based on the information from a training app.
-This means that if you encounter a climb or a descent in the virtual world, the resistance increases (or decreases) depending on the terrain.
+A smart bike trainer can control the resistance based on the instructions from a training app.
+This means the resistance increases or decreases depending on the terrain (climb, flat, descent).

 Direct-drive Trainers

-Direct-drive trainers (also sometimes called wheel-off trainers) have an attachment mechanism that includes a cassette*.
-This means you have to take off your rear wheel and mount your bike directly in the bike trainer.
+Direct-drive trainers (sometimes called wheel-off trainers) have an attachment mechanism with a cassette*.
+This means you must remove your rear wheel and mount your bike directly in the bike trainer.

-Direct-drive trainers are usually much more expensive than wheel-on trainers but provide you with better, more real-life-like riding characteristics and stability.
+Direct-drive trainers are more expensive than wheel-on trainers but provide better riding characteristics and stability.
 The power transmission is also much more efficient.

 One of the biggest benefits of direct-drive trainers is their quiet operation.
-Some direct-drive trainers are so quiet that the only noise is caused by your bike’s drivetrain.
+Some direct-drive trainers are so quiet that your bike’s drivetrain causes the only noise.

 Most direct-drive trainers are “smart,” so you can use them with most cycling training apps.